AdaCore/gnatstudio/docs/users_guide/debugging.rst

 * A main area.

   The main area will display the data value hierarchically in a language-sensitive manner.
-The canvas knows about data structures of various languages (e.g `C`, `Ada`, `C++`) and will organize them accordingly.
-For example, each field of a record/struct/class, or each item of an array will be displayed separately.
-For each subcomponent, a thin box is displayed to distinguish it from the other components.
+The canvas knows about data structures of various languages (e.g `C`, `Ada`, `C++`) and organizes them accordingly.
+  For example, each field of a record/struct/class or each item of an array will be displayed separately.
+For each subcomponent, a thin box is displayed to separate it from other components.

-A contextual menu, that takes into account the current component selected by the mouse, gives access to the following capabilities:
+A contextual menu, that takes into account the current component selected by the mouse, gives access to the following options:

 :menuselection:`Close *component*`
   Closes the selected item.

 :menuselection:`Hide all *component*`
   Hides all subcomponents of the selected item.
-To select a particular field or item in a record/array, move your mouse over the name of this component, not over the box containing the values for this item.
+To select a particular field or item in a record/array, move the mouse over the name of this component, not over the box containing the values for this item.

 :menuselection:`Show all *component*`